Lovech Province: Cultural and Historical Sites

+The architectural reserve Varosha, located in Lovech, preserves numerous Revival-style houses and churches, and the Vasil Levski Museum honors the legacy of Bulgaria’s national hero.

+Tourism and Economy

+Lovech Province is a growing tourist destination, attracting visitors with its natural beauty, cultural landmarks, and thermal springs.
+The town of Shipkovo is known for its mineral water and balneotherapy, while Apriltsi, Teteven, and Troyan offer mountain tourism, hiking, and traditional crafts.

+Economically, the province is supported by industries such as food processing, woodworking, and machine-building, with tourism playing an increasingly important role.

 Municipalities

 The Lovech province (област, oblast) contains eight municipalities (singular: община, obshtina - plural: общини, obshtini).
 The following table shows the names of each municipality in English and Cyrillic, the main town or village (in bold), and the population as of December 2009.